zbigniewsztobryn/dokstest/content/blog/R_basic_movie/index.md

 <p align="center">
   <img src="https://i.stack.imgur.com/sABdO.png" width="100%" title="hover text">
 </p>
-I would like to make basic analytics on movies dataset.
+&emsp;I would like to make basic analytics on movies dataset.
 It includes ranking, preferences by gender, and average production year in particular group age.
 Its all done in R and is introduction to my work with this language.
 Commentaries could be well to detailed for some advanced users.

 In order to get whole chunk of code without explanation <b><a href="https://github.com/zbigniewsztobryn/worksR/blob/main/Basic%20movie%20analytics%20using%20R.R" target="_blank"> visit this repo on Github→</a></b>